 - 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the examiner. - 2.
 Oral examinations shall be public, except in special cases in which the Board of Examiners has decided otherwise, or if the student has filed an objection to the public nature of the examination. - 3.
-In principle, an oral exam will take place with two examiners and in any case when it is requested by the student.
-A request to this end has to be submitted to the lecturer at least seven (7) days before the exam. - 4.
-Prior to an oral examination, the examiner must ask the student to provide proof of identity.
+The oral examination is administered by at least two examiners. - 4.
+Prior to an oral examination, the examiner must ask the student(s) to provide proof of identity.

-Article 19 - Determination and announcement of results (Art.
-7.13 Paragraph 2, Subsection o WHW)
+Article 19 - Determination and announcement of results

-- 1. The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
-The results of written interim examinations shall be announced no later than five working days before the next written interim examination. - 2.
-The examiner determines the result of an oral examination immediately after it is administered and issues the student with a written statement of this result. - 3.
+1. The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
+The results of written interim examinations shall be announced no later than five working days before the next written interim examination.

+- 2. The examiner determines the result of an oral examination immediately after it is administered and issues the student with a written statement of this result. - 3.
 The examiner records the results of the assessment of a practical exercise as quickly as possible, but in principle no later than 15 working days after the completion of the practical exercise at the designated time.
 In the education registration system (Osiris), the result will be dated on the date of completion of the practical exercise.
 With regard to a series of practical exercises in which the knowledge acquired in a previous practical exercise is important to the subsequent practical exercise, the result of the previous practical exercise shall be announced before the subsequent practical exercise.
 If this is not possible, the examiner shall schedule a timely discussion of the previous practical exercise. - 4.
 The examiner is responsible for the registration and publication of the results in the education registration system (Osiris), with observance of the student's privacy.
 When the result of an examination is announced, the student is informed about the right of perusal as stipulated in Article 20 as well as about the possibility of appealing to the Examinations Appeals Board. - 5.
 Contrary to the previous provisions, results achieved in the resit period in August shall be registered and published no later than the last working day of the week following the examination week in August. - 6.
 If special circumstances prevent the examiner from registering the results on time, the examiner will report this to the Board of Examiners, accompanied by reasons, and notify the students and student administration as quickly as possible.